RobPavey/wikitree-sourcer/docs/dev_notes/adding_a_new_site.md

 ## Implement the build citation step

-This step takes the extracted_data and generalized_data (and the options) as input and build the citation text and saves that to the clipboard.
-There are common helper classed like citation_builder.mjs you should use.
+This step takes the extracted_data and generalized_data (and the options) as input and builds the citation text and saves that to the clipboard.
+There are common helper classes like citation_builder.mjs you should use.

 The code for this will be in the `extension/site/<site>/core/<site>_build_citation.mjs` file.